syzoekao/EpiModelCEA-presentation/data.md

 # Parameters
 ## Demographics

 Key demographic information include income, insurance status (by income), and insurance provider (by income), all stratified by race (black/white).
-We will be able to get this information from Sam's survey (3) and compare it to WAHPP (4).
+We will be able to get this information from ARTNET (3) and compare it to WAHPP (4).

 ## Drug Assistance Program Dynamics